Lindsey Kappa, Austin, TX

-“I knew when I was 14 that being a musician wasn’t always a guarantee,” says Recording Connection apprentice Lindsey Kappa..
-“So I ended up going to a concert for my cousin’s band, and after the show he recommended, ‘Hey, why don’t you check out sound while you start trying to pursue your music career?’”
+“I knew when I was 14 that being a musician wasn’t always a guarantee,” says Recording Connection extern Lindsey Kappa..
+“So I ended up going to a concert for my cousin’s band, and after the show, he recommended, ‘Hey, why don’t you check out sound while you start trying to pursue your music career?’”

-Soon after enrolling in the Recording Connection, Lindsey found herself apprenticing at The Bubble in Austin TX, being mentored by noted producer/engineer Chris “Frenchie” Smith (Slayer, Jet, The Dandy Warhols).
-The bond between mentor and apprentice, she says, happened quickly.
+Soon after enrolling in the Recording Connection, Lindsey found herself externing at The Bubble in Austin TX, being mentored by noted producer/engineer Chris “Frenchie” Smith (Slayer, Jet, The Dandy Warhols).
+The bond between mentor and extern, she says, happened quickly.

 The hands-on learning approach was exactly what the young singer needed to begin feeling comfortable behind the board.
 “My confidence with music has definitely been boosted,” she says.
 “Of course, there are times where I am a little shy, especially when I am around people who have way more experience than me, but Chris has definitely helped me with that.
 He helps me make the right decisions.”